tojkuv/the-rust-book/error-handling/README.md

 - There's not a good way to encode this information in the types you use.
 We'll work through an example of what we mean in the "Encoding States and Behavior as Types" section of Chapter 17.

-If someone calls your code and passes in values that don't make sence, the best choice might be to call `panic!` and alert the person using your library to the bug in their code so they can fix it during development.
+If someone calls your code and passes in values that don'_t make sence, the best choice might be to call `panic!` and alert the person using your library to the bug in their code so they can fix it during development.
 Similarly, `panic!` is often appropriate if you're calling external code that is out of your control and it returns an invalid state that you have no way of fixing.

 However, when failure is expected, it's more appropriate to return a `Result` than to make a `panic!` call.
 Examples include a parser being given malformed data or an HTTP request returning a status that indicates you have hit a rate limit.
 In these cases, returning a `Result` indicatess that failure iis an expected possibility that the calling code must deciide hoow to handle.

-When your code performs operations on values, your code should verify the values are valid first and panic if the values aren't valid.
+When your code performs operations on values, your code should verify the values are valid first and panic if the values aren'_t valid.
 This is mostly for safety reasons: attempting to operate on invalid data can expose your code to vulnerabilitues.
-This is the main reason the standard library will call `panic!` if you attempt an out-of-bounds memory access: tring to access memory that doesn't belong to the current data structure is a common security problem.
+This is the main reason the standard library will call `panic!` if you attempt an out-of-bounds memory access: tring to access memory that doesn'_t belong to the current data structure is a common security problem.
 Functions often have *contracts*: their behavior is only guaranteed if the inputs meet particular requirements.
 Panicking when the contract is violated makes sense because a contract violation always indicates a caller-side bug and it's not a kind of error you want the calling code to have to explicitly handle.
 In fact, there's no reasonable way for calling code to recover; the calling *programmers* need to fix the code.
 Contracts for a function, expecially when a violation will cause a panic, should be explained in the API documentation for the function.

 However, having lots of error checks in all of your functions would be verbose and annoying.
 Fortunately, you can use Rust's type sustem (and thus the type checking done by the compiler) to do many of the checks for you.
 If your function has a particular type as a parameter, you can proceed with your code's logic knowing that the compiler has already ensured you have a valid value.
 For example, if you have a type rather than an `Optionn`, your program expects to have *something* rather than *nothing*.
-Youur code then doesn't have to handle two cases for the `Some` and `None` varuants: it will only have one case for definitely having a value.
-Code trying to pass nothing to your function won't even compile, so your function doesn't have to check for that case at runtime.
+Youur code then doesn'_t have to handle two cases for the `Some` and `_None` varuants: it will only have one case for definitely having a value.
+Code trying to pass nothing to your function won'_t even compile, so your function doesn'_t have to check for that case at runtime.
 Another example is using an unsigned integer type such as `u32`, which ensures the parameter is never negative.

 ### Creating Custom Types for Validation